G-gnome/download_assemblies/README.md

    - Ensure you have the metadata file downloaded from [NCBI Datasets](https://www.ncbi.nlm.nih.gov/datasets/genome/?taxon=1851509) and stored in lib.

 2. **Run the Script:**
    - Execute the script 01_genome_dowload.sh to download and rename the assemblies.
 The output will be stored in download as FASTA files.
+You may want to use 02_cleanup.sh to cleanup afterwards.

 ## Acknowlodegements